 Reduced-fat milk is also a good drink option for teenagers.
 It’s rich in calcium, which is good for bone development.

-Your child should mostly avoid ‘sometimes’ foods.
-These foods include fast food and junk food like hot chips, potato chips, dim sims, pies, burgers and takeaway pizza.
+‘Sometimes’ foods include fast food, takeaway and junk food like hot chips, potato chips, dim sims, pies, burgers, and takeaway pizza.
 They also include cakes, chocolate, lollies, biscuits, doughnuts and pastries.

-These foods are high in salt, saturated fat and sugar, and low in fibre and nutrients.
-Too much of these foods can increase the risk of teenage overweight and obesity and conditions like type-2 diabetes.
+These foods can be high in salt, saturated fat and sugar, and low in fibre.
+If teenagers regularly eat these foods, it can increase their risk of teenage overweight and obesity and other health conditions like type-2 diabetes.

-Foods and drinks with caffeine aren’t recommended for older children and teenagers, because caffeine stops the body from absorbing calcium well.
+Foods and drinks with caffeine aren’t recommended for older children and teenagers because caffeine can affect how much calcium the body can absorb.
 Caffeine is also a stimulant, which means it gives children artificial energy.
 Too much caffeine can cause sleep problems as well as problems concentrating at school.

 Foods and drinks with caffeine include coffee, tea, energy drinks and chocolate.

 Encourage your child to choose snacks from the healthy food groups.
 This can include things like nuts, cheese, low-fat yoghurt and fresh fruit or vegetables – for example, carrot and celery sticks, rice cakes or wholegrain crackers with dips like hommus, guacamole o tzatziki.

 The same goes for dessert at the end of a meal.
 Sliced fruit or yoghurt are healthy options.
 If you want to serve something special, try homemade banana bread.
 Save the seriously sweet stuff, like cakes and chocolate, for special occasions like birthdays.

 The Australian Guide to Healthy Eating says that children, teenagers and adults should limit sometimes foods.
 It’s best to save these foods for special occasions.